 The two (2) laws that govern consumer reports are the Fair Credit Reporting Act (FCRA) and the Equal Credit Opportunity Act (ECUA).
-These laws hold consumer reporting agencies accountable for the ways in which they handle consumer information.
+These laws hold consumer reporting agencies accountable for how they handle consumer information.

-Originally passed in 1970, the FCRA ensures consumers have a just means of obtaining (and disputing) information that is collected on them.
+Originally passed in 1970, the FCRA ensures consumers have the means of obtaining (and disputing) information collected on them.
 The law also protects who can view one’s report, limiting it to the individual themselves and entities and persons with a necessary and justifiable reason for doing so.
-It covers all of the major types of consumer reports including background, criminal, and credit checks.
+It covers all the major consumer report types, including background, criminal, and credit checks.

 Laws – 15 USC Ch.
 41, Sub.
 Ch.
 IV

-The Equal Credit Opportunity Act applies to both businesses and consumers, providing transparency in regards to the credit scoring process.
-This aids in helping consumers to understand the factors that went into their score as well as the exact reasons they were denied credit.
+The Equal Credit Opportunity Act applies to businesses and consumers, providing transparency regarding the credit scoring process.
+This aids in helping consumers to understand the factors that went into their score and the exact reasons they were denied credit.

 An adverse action letter must be sent within a “reasonable amount of time” after the decision has been made (15 U.S. Code § 1681im(b)(1)).

-Include the letter requirements and it is always a good gesture to personally sign (although not required.
+All the appropriate fields must be completed, and it is a good gesture for the rejecting party to personally sign the document (although this is not mandatory).